The information on this page will help you to make a safe and accurate diagnosis of Chronic Obstructive Pulmonary Disease (COPD).

 Do you live/have you lived in an area of high outdoor pollution?
 For people who have never smoked, air pollution is the leading known risk factor for COPD.

-Has anyone in your family had COPD?
+Has anyone in your family had COPD or another type of lung disease?
 Smoking, and having a close relative with COPD, increases the risk of developing COPD.
 Genetic factors such as alpha-1-antitrypsin deficiency might make some people more susceptible.
+Always consider A1AT in younger patients with no smoking history.

 Did you have any lung problems in your childhood?
 Factors like maternal smoking and severe childhood respiratory infections can impair lung growth and increase the likelihood of developing COPD.